 About the Sullivan Family Ideator Program

-The Wond’ry at Vanderbilt University offers the Sullivan Family Ideator as a way to assist university innovators (faculty, students, staff) that want to take the ideas that have been percolating in their minds and bring them out into daylight.
+The Wond’ry at Vanderbilt University offers the Sullivan Family Ideator as a way to assist university innovators (student, faculty, staff members or alumni ) that want to take the ideas that have been percolating in their minds and bring them out into daylight.
 This program teaches an evidence-based approach to idea evaluation.
 Is the idea needed?
 Who is the ideal audience?
 Where do you even start?
 Ideator is here to help answer those questions.
 Centered around customer discovery, Lean Launch methodology, and market evaluation, Ideator will help you determine if your idea has potential or maybe needs a bit more time at the drawing board.

 The Sullivan Family Ideator program is an entry point into accessing the Wond’ry’s resources and expert mentors.
 It is a no-cost, non-credit program for students, faculty, and staff from universities throughout the Southeast.
 A limited number of microgrants are awarded to participants displaying a high level of commitment to the idea and initial evidence that supports its merit.